cbd for pain

 You have more options now.
 Cannabidiol, or CBD, is changing the way the medical community thinks about pain.
-It’s an all-natural, completely safe treatment method that carries no risk of addiction.
-Unlike opioids, CBD won’t get you high.
+Cannabinoids are all-natural and here’s a study about the effects on addiction https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4444130/.

 A quiet revolution has been brewing.
-Patients aren’t willing to accept opioids as their only option for pain treatment.
+Patients seem to be willing to accept that opioids aren’t the only way to treat pain.
 The allure of CBD can’t be resisted.

 CBD is an cannabinoid compound, and in its singular form its known as isolate.
 Each cannabinoid exists solely in cannabis plants.
 Scientists are especially interested in the compounds because they interact with a complex system in the body referred to as the endocannabinoid system.

 Cannabis flowers secrete a cocktail of cannabinoids and essential oils called terpenes.
-Professional laboratories can isolate individual compounds.
+Our laboratories can isolate individual terpenes.
 Consumers can try CBD flower even if they have no interest other cannabinoids.